Type-safe bitwise operations - TL;DR

 By default the usage of complement

-is enabled but can be disabled using disable_complement
+is enabled, but can be disabled using BOOST_FLAGS_DISABLE_COMPLEMENT

 .